Vail Colorado / Beaver Creek

 Tips to avoid altitude sickness.
 Take the Bayer Aspirin every night 1 week before arriving, and take it each night you are there.
 I also took the aspirin each morning while skiing, and one in the afternoon while taking a break.
 I believe this helped, especially with my knee pain (I have worn out knees from running, 2 surgeries on each).
 DRINK THE WATER every chance you get.
 You'll see people on the mountain with a tube coming out of their jacket they sip on.
 It connects to a water bottle in their back pack.
 Get in shape before arriving.

 Buy your lift tickets more than one week in advance from the web site to get the best deal.
 Buy your groceries, liquor, and rent your ski equipment in Silverthorne (exit 205).
 Eat at a Denver restaurant when you arrive.
 Visit Whole Foods and buy the big salad to go.
 You can take it with you when driving out to the resorts and have it for dinner the first night.
+The car temperature will be like a fridge, the salad will not go bad on the drive to your hotel.

 Now we have to compare the overall experience of Denver to that of Park City, 7 Springs, Camelback, Smuggs, and Heavenly.
 It's obviously going to be between SLC and DEN, althought it costs less to visit the east coast resorts (lift tickets and lessons).
 Tough call, both cities have ther pros and cons.
 Now that I didn't get alttude sick, that means I can visit the Denver resorts for a couple days, and that's all I need.
 The Park City resorts are incredible, there's cheap hotels nearby, and I can park my car slopeside for free.
 I'm going to call it a TIE between Denver and Salt Lake City as the place I want to visit the most.
 Both cities have great food, friendly people, great hotels, and incredible skiing.
 I hope this page helps you book a trip on the cheap in the spirit of EconoVail.